ChamaniS/SplitFedZip/README.md

 # Overview
 SplitFedZip is the first rate-distortion based compression scheme desgined for splitFed networks.
 It aims to improce the communication efficiency in SplitFed Learning.
 This approach addresses key communication challenges like high latency, bandwidth constraints, and synchronization overheads in SplitFed learning while maintaining or enhancing model performance.

-SplitFedZip was tested on two medical image segmentation datasets, which achieved significant communication bitrate reduction with minimal impact on global model accuracy.
+SplitFedZip was tested on two medical image segmentation datasets (Blastocyst dataset and the HAM10K dataset), which achieved significant communication bitrate reduction with minimal impact on global model accuracy.
+SplitFedZip is designed with 4 compression schemes as _NC scheme_ (No Compression), _F scheme_ (Compressing only features), _G scheme_ (Compressing only gradients) and _FG scheme_ (Compressing both features and gradients).
+The relevant codes for these 4 schemes are included in the _baseline_splitFed_NC_, _F scheme_, _G scheme_ and the _FG scheme_.

+Figure 1 and Figure 2 shows the R-D curves for the F and FG schemes with the Blastocyst dataset and the HAM10K dataset.

 ![R-D curves for (i) F and (ii) FG schemes with the Blastocyst dataset.](images/FandFG_Blasto.JPG) **Figure 1:** R-D curves for (i) F and (ii) FG schemes with the Blastocyst dataset.